Visiting Researcher & Affiliate

 Step 1 Get a Letter from Your supporting Department

-Receive full library privileges during your visit to UNL.
-Ask a sponsoring UNL unit or department to write you a letter with the following information.
+Receive full library privileges during your visit to the University of Nebraska-Lincoln.
+Ask a sponsoring university unit or department to write you a letter with the following information.
 This letter should be on letterhead stationary from the head of the department.

 - Your name (as an Affiliate or Visiting Scholar)